tensorflow/tfx-addons/CONTRIBUTING.md

 Each project specifies it's own Python dependencies depending on what folder it lives under:

-- **examples/ projects**: Those need to provide a `requirements.txt` in the root of their folder.
+* **Projects in `examples/`**: Those need to provide a `requirements.txt` in the root of their folder.
 Example: `examples/xgboost_penguins/requirements.txt`.
 You can depend on a `tfx_addons` project by using `../..[project_name]` in your `requirements.txt` file.
-- **tfx_addons/ projects**: In order for project to be included in release and be tested, you will need to specify dependencies in [tfx_addons/version.py](https://github.com/tensorflow/tfx-addons/blob/main/tfx_addons/version.py) `_PKG_METADATA` where key is the project name (aka tfx_addons/{project_name}) and value is a list of requirements strings needed for your component.
+* **Projects in `tfx_addons/`**: In order for project to be included in release and be tested, you will need to specify dependencies in [tfx_addons/version.py](https://github.com/tensorflow/tfx-addons/blob/main/tfx_addons/version.py) `_PKG_METADATA` where key is the project name (aka tfx_addons/{project_name}) and value is a list of requirements strings needed for your component.
 Once added, this will automatically be picked up by CI and will automatically include your project into the tfx-addons release.
 In addition, your project will be added to the `tfx_addons.{project_name}` namespace, such that it can be used:

 ```python